Get a Service Dog

 You will be invited to attend the two-week Service Dog Client Training Boot Camp held at the PPH Facility nearest you.

 Service dog and boot camp training fees are waived for Paws for Purple Hearts service dog recipients.

 However, you will need to plan for are transportation, housing, food and entertainment expenses while attending the training course.
 Once you graduate with your dog, you may be responsible for the ongoing costs of caring for your new partner including food, grooming and veterinarian expenses.

 Consult with your PPH adviser for more details.

 We place service dogs with Service Members and Veterans facing challenges such as:

 – Mobility issues.
 Our dogs can help with tasks such as: retrieving items, pushing buttons for elevators and doors, turning lights on/off, bracing to help move from/to wheel-chairs or to navigate stairs, plus many more.

-– Diagnosed trauma-related conditions such as Post Traumatic Stress Disorder (PTSD) or Traumatic Brain Injury (TBI).
+– Diagnosed trauma-related conditions (PTSD or TBI).
 Our dogs help by performing a variety of tasks specifically designed to reduce symptom severity.

 Through our thorough application process, our qualified staff determines if a PPH service dog will be a fit for your specific needs.